NuGet/docs.microsoft.com-nuget/docs/create-packages/Source-and-Config-File-Transformations.md

 ### XDT transforms

 You can modify config files using [XDT syntax](https://msdn.microsoft.com/library/dd465326.aspx).
-You can also have NuGet replace tokens with [project properties](/dotnet/api/vslangproj.projectproperties?view=visualstudiosdk-2017&viewFallbackFrom=netframework-4.7) by including the property name within `$` delimeters (case-insensitive).
+You can also have NuGet replace tokens with [project properties](/dotnet/api/vslangproj.projectproperties?view=visualstudiosdk-2017&viewFallbackFrom=netframework-4.7) by including the property name within `$` delimiters (case-insensitive).

 For example, the following `app.config.install.xdt` file will insert an `appSettings` element into `app.config` containing the `FullPath`, `FileName`, and `ActiveConfigurationSettings` values from the project: